 1/2 stick Land O Lakes butter

-To make the pork roast, heat olive oil in a large pot over high heat.
+Heat olive oil in a large pot over high heat.
 Salt and pepper pork roast, then sear on all sides to give it some color.
 Reduce heat to low.
-Add apple juice, apple slices, onions, and bay leaf.
+Add the remaining ingredients.
 Cover and simmer for 3 hours.
 (Or you may place in a 300-degree oven if you prefer.)

 Toward the end of the cooking time, make the rice: melt butter in a medium saucepan.
 Add pecans and saute for a couple of minutes.
-Add wild rice and liquid, then bring to a boil.
+Add the rice and stock, then bring to a boil.
 Reduce heat to low, cover, and cook until all liquid is cooked out.

 When the roast is done, remove the roast, apples, and onions to a platter.
 Raise heat to medium-high (to high) and boil liquid, reducing it until thick and rich.